 What is a Certified Treasury Professional (CTP)?

 The certified treasury professional is a certification granted to financial professionals who specialize in working with businesses to manage and operate their corporate treasuries.
 This is a credential that focuses more than anything else on cash and capital management.
-The CTP works to oversee the cash flow of a company, its credits and liabilities (capital out) as well as its debits and assets (capital in).
+The CTP works to oversee the cash flow of a company, its credits and liabilities (capital out) as well as its debts and assets (capital in).

-Managing a corporate treasury involves accounting, but with a different emphasis than many other financial fields.
-Unlike financial planners, a certified treasury professional works less with the long term financial outlook or investment strategy of a company than with its present value.
+Managing a corporate treasury involves accounting but with a different emphasis than many other financial fields.
+Unlike financial planners, a certified treasury professional works less with the long-term financial outlook or investment strategy of a company than with its present value.
 Unlike accountants, a certified treasury professional does relatively little tax planning.
 This is not to say that the CTP doesn’t play a role in these fields, but they aren’t the profession’s emphasis.
 Instead, the CTP tends to focus on issues such as:

-• Managing the company’s cash holdings.
+- Managing the company’s cash holdings.

-• Assessing the value of corporate assets.
+- Assessing the value of corporate assets.

-• Collection of outstanding debts.
+- Collection of outstanding debts.

-• Payment of outstanding debts owed.
+- Payment of outstanding debts owed.

-• Reconciliation of outgoing and incoming ledgers.
+- Reconciliation of outgoing and incoming ledgers.

-• Cash flow and financial forecasts.
+- Cash flow and financial forecasts.

-• Documenting the company’s financial position
+- Documenting the company’s financial position

-For a small business this role is often handled by a bookkeeper, someone with limited (if any) financial experience.
+For a small business, this role is often handled by a bookkeeper, someone with limited (if any) financial experience.
 This is possible when a company has relatively few or relatively small daily transactions, and when its legal obligations are minor.
 In a large company and, especially, in a publicly traded one the role of treasury oversight grows significantly.
-Simply complying with the regulatory duties of a publicly traded company demands substantial financial documentation.
-Maintaining the records of a company with substantial daily transactions is a complex and demanding task — and as a result, there are people who specialize in it.

 How to Become a CTP